SiliconLabs/bluetooth_applications/bluetooth_door_lock_fingerprint/README.md

 ### Testing ###

-You can use a smartphone app, such as the EFR Connect application on your phone, to connect to the board.
-Please, following some steps as below:
+You can use a smartphone application, such as the EFR Connect application on your phone, to connect to the board.
+Following some steps as below:

 - Open the EFR Connect app.